gplanchat/php-oop-api/doc/array.md

-# PHP Scalar objects API - Arrays
+# PHP 7+ Object-oriented API - Arrays

 This document specifies the `array` scalar type's object-oriented interface for PHP 7+.